M.A. in History

 The Department of History at the University of Mississippi offers programs of graduate study leading to the masters and doctoral degrees.
-The core of the program is, of course, the faculty; current members are listed in this brochure.
-The faculty offers a wide variety of graduate courses in United States, European, and Latin American history, with additional work available in African and Asian history.
-The department includes faculty members from all over the United States and from Europe, and their interests span the full chronological sweep of American and European history, as well as much of the histories of Africa, Latin America, and East Asia.
+The core of the program is, of course, the faculty, who offer a wide variety of graduate courses in United States and European history, with additional courses available in Latin American, African, Asian, and Middle Eastern history.
+The department includes faculty members from all over the United States and from Europe, and their interests span the full chronological sweep of American and European history, as well as much of the histories of Latin America, Africa, Asia, and the Middle East.

-The Department of History maintains close relationships with several interdisciplinary programs at the University, including the Afro-American Studies Program, the Center for the Study of Southern Culture, the Croft Institute for International Studies and the Sarah Isom Center for Gender Studies..
+The Department of History maintains close relationships with several interdisciplinary programs at the University, including the African-American Studies Program, the Center for the Study of Southern Culture, the Croft Institute for International Studies and the Sarah Isom Center for Women and Gender Studies.
 It also engages in many activities to enhance its regular research and teaching programs and to enrich the intellectual lives of its students and faculty.
-Each year the Department co-sponsors the Porter L. Fortune, Jr., History Symposium.
-Held every fall since 1975, this three-day conference brings well-known scholars to campus to discuss their research and interpretations on various issues relating to Southern History.
+Each year the Department co-sponsors the Porter L. Fortune Jr. History Symposium.
+Held every year since 1975, this three-day conference brings well-known scholars to campus to discuss their research and interpretations on various issues, often relating to southern history.
 Recent symposium topics have included Gender and the Southern Body Politic, the Civil Rights Movement, Religion in Southern History, and Britain and the South.

-Within the University, the history department also has close ties with the John Davis Williams Library, which contains more than 800,000 volumes.
+Within the University, the Department of History also has close ties with the John Davis Williams Library, which contains more than 1.7 million volumes and another 300,000 eBooks.
 Of particular importance to history graduate students are the Mississippi Collection of books and manuscripts pertaining to the state, the Blues Archive, and the depository of federal government documents.

 Master of Arts

-To gain admission to the graduate program, an applicant should have at least a B average as an undergraduate, should have majored in history (or have taken a significant number of history courses), and should have achieved an acceptable score on the Graduate Record Exam.
+To gain admission to the graduate program, an applicant should have at least a B average as an undergraduate and should have majored in history (or have taken a significant number of history courses).

 Students pursuing the Master of Arts must choose between two different programs of study.
 The thesis option requires 24 hours of courses and at least 6 hours of thesis credit.
 The student will write the thesis under the direction of a faculty adviser and evaluated by a committee consisting of the adviser and two other faculty members.
+The student will identify a committee by the beginning of the third semester in the program.
+The student will present a thesis prospectus by the end of the third semester in the program for approval by the committee.
 A thesis director may require a student to have a facility in a foreign language or in quantitative skills relevant to the thesis.
 To complete the thesis, the student must pass an oral defense before the thesis committee.
 The non-thesis option consists of 36 hours of course work.
 To complete the non-thesis M.A., a student must pass an oral exam in the candidate’s field of study that a three-member faculty committee will administer.
 The student will choose which option to pursue in consultation with faculty members familiar with his or her research interests and career goals.

-Students should pursue a rationally structured course program to be designed on an individual basis in close consultation with the Graduate Advisory Committee.
-As part of this program, MA students must take a course on historical methods, three of the four 500-level historiography courses that cover various periods of the histories of the United States and European, and at least one 700-level research seminar.
-All graduate students may, with the approval of the Graduate Advisory Committee, include as part of their program a limited number of graduate courses in other departments.
-More information about specific graduate course offerings may be found on the History Department’s website.
+Students should pursue a rationally structured course program to be designed on an individual basis in close consultation with the Graduate Program Coordinator.
+As part of this program, MA students must take a course on historical methods, a one hour professionalization course, 3 historiography courses, and at least one 700-level research seminar.
+All graduate students may, with the approval of the Graduate Program Coordinator, include as part of their program a limited number of graduate courses in other departments.